SPEEDEX: A Scalable, Parallelizable, and Economically Efficient Decentralized EXchange: Introduction

 \subsection{\SPEEDEX{}: Towards an Ideal DEX}

 This paper disproves the conventional wisdom about on-chain DEX performance.
-We present \SPEEDEX{}, a fully on-chain decentralized exchange that meets all of the desiderata outlined above. \SPEEDEX{} gives every user an equal level of access (thereby eliminating a widespread class of risk-free front-running), eliminates internal arbitrage opportunities (thereby making optimal use of liquidity available on the DEX), and is capable of processing over 200,000 transactions per second on a 48-core machine (Figure \ref{fig:e2e}). \SPEEDEX{} is designed to scale further when given more hardware.
+We present \SPEEDEX{}, a fully on-chain decentralized exchange that meets all of the desiderata outlined above. \SPEEDEX{} gives every user an equal level of access (thereby eliminating a widespread class of risk-free front-running), eliminates internal arbitrage opportunities (thereby making optimal use of liquidity available on the DEX), and is capable of processing over 200,000 transactions per second when deployed on 48-core machines (Figure \ref{fig:e2e}). \SPEEDEX{} is designed to scale further when given more hardware.

 Like most blockchains, \SPEEDEX{} processes transactions in blocks---in our case, a block of 500,000 transactions every few seconds.
 Its fundamental principle is that transactions in a block commute: a block's result is identical regardless of transaction ordering, which enables efficient parallelization~\cite{clements2015scalable}.